dafny-lang/dafny/docs/DafnyRef/Plugins.md

 #### 15.1.2.1.
 Code actions plugin

-The code actions will be simple: Add a dummy comment in front of the first method name, if the selection is on the line of the method.
+This code action plugin will add a code action that allows you to place a dummy comment in front of the first method name, only if the selection is on the line of the method.

-Then, open the file `MyPlugin.cs`, remove everything, and write the imports and a namespace:
+Open the file `MyPlugin.cs`, remove everything, and write the imports and a namespace:

 ```csharp
 using Microsoft.Dafny;